scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/delete_bucket_cors.rst

 .. note::

-  The Request Syntax illustrates only a portion of the request headers.
+  The request syntax illustrates only a portion of the request headers.

 Parameters
 ~~~~~~~~~~

-The DELETE Bucket CORS operation does not use Request Parameters.
+The DELETE Bucket CORS operation does not use request parameters.

 Headers
 ~~~~~~~